Cypher vs SovaMatchups

 The Sentinel (Cypher) vs Initiator (Sova) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Cypher's Sentinel abilities serve different purposes than Sova's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Cypher's Sentinel toolkit may excel at certain aspects while Sova's Initiator kit counters others.
-The Cypher advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Sova advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Cypher has favorable matchups against 14 agents and unfavorable matchups against 10 agents in Valorant.
-Cypher's strongest matchup is against Vyse with a 75.0% win rate.
-The most challenging matchup is Phoenix at 0.0% win rate.
+Cypher has favorable matchups against 8 agents and unfavorable matchups against 16 agents in Valorant.
+Cypher's strongest matchup is against Waylay with a 65.6% win rate.
+The most challenging matchup is Breach at 20.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |